Barth019/DrTom/README.md

 # Drpot
-A machine learning model for detecting diseases in potatoes
+A machine learning model for detecting diseases in tomatoes